JosephCHS/JoeFlix/README.md

 ## Features

-- **Automated Deployment**: Fully automated provisioning and configuration using Terraform and Ansible.
+- **Automated Deployment**: Fully automated provisioning and configuration using OpenTofu and Ansible.
 - **Hardware Transcoding**: Leverages Intel QSV for efficient media transcoding in Plex.
 - **Localized Media**: Supports French audio and subtitles for media files.
 - **Self-Contained Services**: Each service is hosted in its dedicated LXC container for isolation.